“The stars are pretty tonight… don’t you think?”

-I try to speak, but my mouth is closed.
+I try to speak, but my mouth won’t open.
 Instead, I shake my head.

-With disfigured arms, I point to the empty sockets on my face.
+With disfigured stumps, I point to the scorched mess where my eyes once were.

 “Oh, right.
 You have no eyes.”